The story behind the brand is often worth knowing a little about

-Two weeks of beautiful sunshine, amazingly warm sea, extraordinary sights and exquisite cuisine is so nurturing to the mind, body and spirit.
-In fact so much so that it offers a priceless opportunity to ponder and reflect on where you are, why you are there and where you are heading.
+Two weeks of beautiful sunshine, extraordinary sights and warm sea is so nurturing to the mind, body and spirit.
+It offers a priceless opportunity to reflect on where you are, why you are there and where you are heading.

-Visiting the stunning island of Cyprus which is steeped in incredible beauty, romance and legend gave me a chance to think even more deeply about the business I created several years ago, Mindful Presenter.
+Visiting the stunning island of Cyprus which is steeped in incredible beauty, gave me a chance to think even more deeply about the business I created several years ago, Mindful Presenter.

 My son’s first day at school